18F/gcp-appengine-template/README.md

     accessing/adding data using the old code/schema/etc.  This is something that you could change in the circleci pipelines or your app code.

-### Manual Deploy Workflow

-XXX You can run some stuff by hand if you want to.

 ### Logging/Debugging

 Logs can be watched either by using the [GCP Console](https://console.cloud.google.com/logs/),